ptmcg/logmerger/README.md

 options:
-  -h, --help            show this help message and exit --interactive, -i     show output using interactive TUI browser --start START, -s START
+  -h, --help            show this help message and exit --interactive, -i     show merged output using interactive TUI browser (default) --output OUTPUT, -o OUTPUT
+                        save merged output to file ('-' for stdout; files ending in '.md' are saved using Markdown)
+  --start START, -s START
                         start time to select time window for merging logs --end END, -e END     end time to select time window for merging logs --width WIDTH, -w WIDTH
-                        total screen width to use for interactive mode (defaults to current screen width) --line_numbers, -ln   add line number column
+                        total screen width to use for interactive mode (defaults to current screen width)
+  --line_numbers, -ln   add line number column
   --csv CSV, -csv CSV   save merged logs to CSV file --encoding ENCODING, -enc ENCODING
                         encoding to use when reading log files (defaults to the system default encoding) --timestamp_format [TIMESTAMP_FORMATS ...]
-                        custom timestamp format (regex-derived timestamp template) --demo                Run interactive demo
+                        custom timestamp format
+  --demo                Run interactive demo

 Start and end timestamps to clip the given files to a particular time window can be